liferay/liferay-docs/develop/tutorials/articles/service-builder/leveraging-hibernates-criteria-api.markdown

 more information on restrictions and projections, please refer to Hibernate's [documentation](http://docs.jboss.org/hibernate/orm/3.6/reference/en-US/html/querycriteria.html).

-Orders, another features of Hibernate's Criteria API, allow you to control the order of the elements in the list returned by a query.
+Orders, another feature of Hibernate's Criteria API, allow you to control the order of the elements in the list returned by a query.
 You can choose which property or properties to apply an order to and you can choose for the properties to appear in ascending or descending order in the list.